ModelEarth/localsite/start/steps/README.md

 You can use [Localsite Pages](../) to create websites and stories with free GitHub hosting.

-If you get stuck at any point, please DM us on Twitter at [DreamStudioAGI](https://twitter.com/DreamStudioAGI).
+If you get stuck at any point, feel free to DM Loren at [twitter.com/LorenHeyns](https://twitter.com/LorenHeyns).

 <!--
 	Not using currently, made a physcial copy instead